Dr Wendy Lambourne

 Current research projects:

-- Dealing with the Past: Trauma Healing, Transitional Justice and Transformative Peacebuilding in Rwanda and Burundi – a Faculty of Arts and Social Sciences Research Support Scheme (FRSS) funded project exploring how local community level interventions to promote trauma healing and reconciliation contribute to transitional justice and peacebuilding after genocide and other mass violence.
+- Dealing with the Past: Trauma Healing, Transitional Justice and Transformative Peacebuilding in Rwanda and Burundi – exploring how local community level interventions to promote trauma healing and reconciliation contribute to transitional justice and peacebuilding after genocide and other mass violence.

 Other recent projects:

-- Making Transitional Justice Work for Women: Rights, Resilience and Responses to Violence Against Women in Northern Uganda, Kenya and Democratic Republic of Congo – an AusAID Development Research Assistance Scheme (ADRAS) major collaborative research project with the Sydney Law School, University of Technology Sydney and ActionAID Australia.
+- Making Transitional Justice Work for Women: Rights, Resilience and Responses to Violence Against Women in Northern Uganda, Kenya and Democratic Republic of Congo – a major collaborative research project with the Sydney Law School, University of Technology Sydney and ActionAID Australia.
 More information available here.

 - Memorialisation and Reconciliation After Genocide: Rwanda 20 years On - explored the impact of memorialisation on reconciliation after genocide in Rwanda and the Rwandan diaspora community in Australia.

-- International Peace Research Association (2006-present : Co-Convenor of Reconciliation and Transitional Justice Commission)
+- International Peace Research Association: Co-Convenor, Reconciliation and Transitional Justice Commission

 Community Engagement and Practice

-I have been a member of the Centre for Peace and Conflict Studies for nearly 20 years, including serving at various times as Treasurer, Secretary and Vice President on the Council and also as Publications Officer and Seminars Coordinator.
-In 2013 I was appointed Deputy Director.
 Through CPACS, my engagement with the University and Sydney community has included organising public events and academic seminars; writing articles for the CPACS newsletter, PeaceWrites; and being an invited speaker at community events and for the media.
-A selected list follows, and further details can be found in the CPACS Annual Report available at http://sydney.edu.au/arts/peace_conflict/about/annual_reports.shtml, and PeaceWrites available at http://sydney.edu.au/arts/peace_conflict/publications/peacewrites.shtml.
+A selected list follows.
+Further details can be found in my full CV attached.

-I am also involved in Australia and internationally as a consultant and trainer in conflict resolution, reconciliation and transitional justice policy and practice through various projects and organisations including Trauma Healing and Reconciliation Services (THARS), Burundi; Great Lakes Agency for Peace and Development International (GLAPD); Alternatives to Violence Project (AVP); NSW Service for the Treatment and Rehabilitation of Torture and Trauma Survivors (STARTTS); and a restorative justice program associated with the Royal Commission into Institutional Responses to Child Sexual Abuse.
+I am also involved in Australia and internationally as a consultant and trainer in conflict resolution, reconciliation and transitional justice policy and practice through various projects and organisations including Trauma Healing and Reconciliation Services (THARS), Burundi; Quaker Peace Network Africa; Great Lakes Agency for Peace and Development International (GLAPD) and Alternatives to Violence Project (AVP) in Australia.

 Selected Conference and Workshop Presentations